 - June 2007

-Newly appointed summer faculty at Blue Lake Fine Arts Camp, Stephanie has been teaching harp students of all ages privately since 2007.
-Outside of her private studios in the Heights and Woodlands/Spring, she recently completed a year-long musucal residency at Monarch, a school for students with neurological disorders, and has taught at elementary and middle schools throughout HISD.
-She has been a Young Artist with Da Camera of Houston since September 2016, where she has had the opportunity to develop programming with organizations ranging from the Museum of Fine Arts Houston to the Texas Children’s Cancer and Hematology Center.
+Stephanie has been teaching harp students of all ages privately since 2007.
+Outside of her private studios in the Heights and Woodlands/Spring, in 2018, she completed a year-long musical residency with the TREK program at Travis Elementary, and previously worked at the Monarch Institute, a school for students with neurological disorders.
+She was a Young Artist with Da Camera of Houston from 2016–2018, where she had the opportunity to develop programming with organizations ranging from the Museum of Fine Arts Houston to the Texas Children’s Cancer and Hematology Center and worked at elementary and middle schools throughout HISD.
 Through Da Camera, she was also awarded a fellowship in May 2017 to develop a program at Meyerland Middle School that used music and visual art to combat bullying and facilitate classroom discussions.